SIG MCX

 The SIG MCX is a family of firearms designed and manufactured by SIG Sauer, produced in both selective fire and semi-automatic only models, and features a short-stroke gas piston system, which is inherited from the earlier SIG MPX submachine gun.
 The MCX is available in rifle, carbine, short-barreled rifle, and pistol configurations (the latter configuration generally conforming to the definition of a compact carbine but for taking a pistol brace rather than a buttstock).

-The rifle was further developed into the SIG MCX Spear, which was adopted in its .277 Fury chambering as the XM7 by the U.S. Army in 2022.
+The MCX was further developed into the SIG MCX Spear, which was adopted in its .277 Fury chambering as the XM7 rifle by the U.S. Army in 2022.

 History

-The SIG MCX was first introduced at SHOT Show 2015.
+The SIG MCX was introduced at SHOT Show 2015.
 The rifle was originally designed by SIG USA, the subsidiary of SIG Sauer based in New Hampshire.

 In 2016, SIG recalled some of the rifles that had the first-generation bolt carrier group.

+The MCX has been used by various SWAT teams and militaries, including the Ukrainian Armed Forces during the Russian Invasion of Ukraine.

-A SIG MCX was used in the 2016 Orlando nightclub shooting, which at the time was the deadliest mass shooting in U.S. history, now second to the 2017 Las Vegas shooting.
+An MCX was used in the 2016 Orlando nightclub shooting, which was the deadliest mass shooting in U.S. history, until exceeded by the 2017 Las Vegas shooting.

-Design
+Design details

-The SIG MCX series features a short-stroke gas piston system to reduce recoil and improve the reliability of the weapon; this was based on the design of the earlier SIG MPX.
-The MCX features a system that allows for conversion between 5.56×45mm NATO, .300 AAC Blackout, and 7.62×39mm ammunition, using standard 5.56 mm STANAG magazines for 5.56×45mm NATO and .300 AAC Blackout, and specially designed STANAG-compatible magazines for 7.62×39mm.
+The SIG MCX series features a short-stroke gas piston with dual recoil spring system to reduce recoil and improve the reliability of the weapon; this was based on the design of the earlier SIG MPX.
+The MCX features a system that enables conversion between 5.56×45mm NATO, .300 AAC Blackout, and 7.62×39mm ammunition, using standard 5.56 mm STANAG magazines for 5.56×45mm NATO and .300 AAC Blackout, and specially designed STANAG-compatible magazines for 7.62×39mm.
 The MCX is designed to deliver optimal performance with .300 AAC Blackout and an optional suppressor.

-The barrel's profile is tapered at the crown to allow the installation of muzzle devices and direct-thread sound suppressors without the use of washers that degrade performance and allows the devices to self-center on installation.
+The barrel's profile is tapered at the crown to enable the installation of muzzle devices and direct-thread sound suppressors without the use of washers that degrade performance and enables the devices to self-center on installation.
 The barrel can be changed in a matter of seconds to another length or a different caliber.
 Additionally the barrels are nitride coated for corrosion resistance.
 It features hardened steel wear points.

 First generation MCX variants have a forend made of aluminum with a KeyMod system to add accessories while second generation MCX variants have an M-LOK handguard.
 Controls are mostly ambidextrous including the charging handle but not the bolt release.
-Sig produces four stock configurations are available for the MCX carbine.
+Sig produces four stock configurations for the MCX carbine.
 The overall layout of the two rifles is similar.
 SIG designed the upper receiver to be compatible with standard AR-15 and M16 lower receivers with the help of an adapter.

 An integrally suppressed upper receiver group based on the MCX was selected by USSOCOM for the SURG (Suppressed Upper Receiver Group) contract in July 2018.
 These suppressed uppers would be paired with existing M4A1 lowers in SOCOM inventory.

 Variants

+The SIG MCX family has undergone three generations of modifications.